Hierarchical Graph Representations in Digital Pathology: Related work

 \section{Related work}

-\textbf{Tumor subtyping in digital pathology:} Several deep learning algorithms have been proposed to categorize pathology images or whole-slide images into cancer subtypes~\cite{komura18, srinidhi19, deng20, spanhol16, araujo17, aresta19}.
-Most of the algorithms employ $\cnn$s to address the task in a patch-wise manner. \cite{araujo17, bardou18, roy19, mercan19} utilize $\cnn$ to categorize breast cancer histology images into various subtypes.
+\textbf{Tumor subtyping in digital pathology:} Several deep learning algorithms have been proposed to categorize pathology images or WSIs into cancer subtypes~\cite{komura18, srinidhi19, deng20, spanhol16, araujo17, aresta19}.
+For this task, most algorithms in the literature employ $\cnn$s in a patch-wise manner: In~\cite{araujo17, bardou18, roy19, mercan19} $\cnn$s are utilized to categorize breast cancer pathology images into various subtypes.
 These methodologies employ single stream patch-wise approaches to capture local patch-level context, unify patch-level information via several aggregation strategies, and classify the image using aggregated information.
 However, single-stream approaches do not capture adequate context from neighboring tissue microenvironment to aptly classify a patch.
-In~\cite{sirinukunwattana18} this issue is addressed by including multi-scale information from concentric patches across different magnifications. \cite{tellez20} propose a neural image compression methodology, where WSIs are compressed using a neural network trained in an unsupervised fashion, followed by a $\cnn$ training on the compressed image representations to predict image labels. \cite{shaban20} include an attention module and auxiliary task to improve neural image compression for classifying histology images. \cite{yan20} propose a hybrid convolutional and recurrent deep neural network to utilize the spatial correlations among patches for pathological image classification. \cite{bejnordi17} propose a stacked $\cnn$ architecture to capture large context and perform end-to-end processing of large-sized histology images. \cite{pinckaers20} propose a streaming $\cnn$ to accommodate multi-megapixel images. \cite{campanella19} utilize multiple instance learning approach to process whole-slide images in an end-to-end manner. \cite{lu20} extend the multiple instance learning to automatically identify sub-regions of high diagnostic value, through an attention mechanism, and improve the classification.
-Though the aforementioned methodologies employ different strategies to capture useful context information, they still operate on a square and fix-sized input image.
-However, in reality, $\troi$s can be of highly varying dimensions and shapes depending on the cancer subtype and the site of tissue extraction.
+In~\cite{sirinukunwattana18} this issue is addressed by including multi-scale information from concentric patches across different magnifications. \cite{tellez20} propose a neural image compression methodology, where WSIs are compressed using a neural network trained in an unsupervised fashion, followed by a $\cnn$ trained on the compressed image representations to predict image labels. \cite{shaban20} include an attention module with an auxiliary task to improve neural image compression for classifying histology images. \cite{yan20} propose a hybrid convolutional and recurrent deep neural network to utilize spatial correlations among patches for pathological image classification. \cite{bejnordi17} propose a stacked $\cnn$ architecture to capture large contexts and perform end-to-end processing of large-sized histology images. \cite{pinckaers20} propose a streaming $\cnn$ to accommodate multi-megapixel images. \cite{campanella19} utilize a multiple instance learning approach to process whole-slide images in an end-to-end manner, which is extended by~\cite{lu20} to automatically identify sub-regions of high diagnostic value through an attention mechanism.
+Whereas the aforementioned methodologies employ different strategies to capture useful context information, they all still operate on a square and fix-sized input image.
+However, actual $\troi$s can be of highly varying dimensions and shapes depending on cancer subtype and the site of tissue extraction.
 Our proposed entity-graph methodology can acquire both local and global context from arbitrary-sized $\troi$s to address the aforementioned limitations.